 The new COVID-19 vaccines will not make you sick with COVID-19.
 The vaccines from Pfizer-BioNTech and Moderna are not made of the live virus that causes COVID-19, instead it is made up of messenger RNA (mRNA).
 The goal of this vaccine is to teach your body to recognize and fight the virus by giving the instructions (mRNA) to make a harmless protein of the virus.
 After the protein is made, the cell breaks down the instructions (mRNA) and gets rid of them.
 Your immune system then recognizes the protein since it doesn't typically belong there.
 This triggers your body to make antibodies, which will protect you from being infected with the real COVID-19 virus if it were to enter your body in the future.

-AstraZeneca's COVID-19 vaccine uses a harmless, modified virus (vector) that normally causes chimpanzees to get the common cold.
+The COVID-19 vaccines from AstraZeneca and Janssen (Johnson & Johnson) use a harmless, modified virus (vector) that normally causes the common cold.
 This vector will deliver genetic instructions to the cells in your body to make the spike protein of COVID-19.
 Once these cells present the spike protein on their surface, the immune system can recognize them and start making antibodies.

 Rumour #2: The vaccines were rushed and there hasn't been enough testing.